hupili/snsapi-website/2013summer/index.md

-# Intern/RA Program for 2013 Summer
+# Intern/RA Program for Summer 2013

-We are looking for skilled intern to participate in Decentralized Social Network R/D program.
+We are looking for multiple Summer Interns/ RAs to participate in a Decentralized Social Network R/D project.

 [PDF Version](ad2013summer.pdf)
 of the following AD (old).

 For updated information, please come back to this page frequently.

-## Seeking Skilled Summer Interns / Research Assistants for Decentralized Social Network Research in The Chinese University of Hong Kong
+## Seeking Skilled Summer Interns / Research Assistants for Decentralized Social Network Research in The Chinese University of Hong Kong(CUHK)

 The Mobile Technology Centre (MobiTec) ( [http://mobitec.ie.cuhk.edu.hk](http://mobitec.ie.cuhk.edu.hk) )
 of The Chinese University of Hong Kong (CUHK) has multiple openings for Internship and